pmendoza41/Staten-Island-Transit/README.md

 # Staten Island Transit: Improving the S57
 <div style="text-align:center"><img src ="https://github.com/pmendoza41/Staten-Island-Transit/blob/master/S57.jpg?raw=true" /></div>

-New York City is known for its vast transportation system, therefore, many of its residents utilize public transportation for ther everyday travel.
+New York City is known for its vast transportation system, therefore, many of its residents utilize public transportation for their everyday travel.
 However, there are times when every New Yorker faces the inconvenience of late transportation, whether it be late buses or trains.
 As a result, our group intends to focus on improving a bus route in Staten Island, the S57 bus line, that frequently incoveniences many Staten Island residents, either by not arriving on-time or by not arriving at all for consecutive scheduled times.

 ### The S57 bus route
 <script src="https://embed.github.com/view/geojson/pmendoza41/Staten-Island-Transit/master/map%20(4).geojson"></script>